RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 In supervised learning for classification, the labels are hard targets or one-hot encoded vectors.
 All of the probability is assigned to one class, and all other classes have a value of zero.
 The teacher model will have a softmax layer which will return a soft target.
 The soft target will assign some probability to other classes.
 Knowledge distillation uses the teacher network to produce these soft targets and uses them to train the student model.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/soft_vs_hard.png" description="Shiba Inu dogs are known to have cat-like characteristics, soft labels can encode this by assigning some probability to the cat class." width=600 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/soft_vs_hard.png" caption="Shiba Inu dogs are known to have cat-like characteristics, soft labels can encode this by assigning some probability to the cat class." alt="dark knowledge" width=600 %}

 The soft targets encode more information than hard targets.
 Hinton describes this as "dark knowledge".
 For example, from a soft target you can tell which class is the second most likely or the relative probabilities between two classes.
 This information is not available in a hard target.